Selling remotely: A proven 11-step workflow to grow your business with remote sales calls and webinars

 • Edit the video (using ScreenFlow or Camtasia): Crop any excess content from the start and end of the video.
 Optimize the sound by maximizing its volume, being careful that none of the peaks get too loud (in ScreenFlow they appear red when this happens).
 ScreenFlow has a feature called “Smooth volume levels,” which can be useful.
 However, if the other presenters are consistently quieter than you (because they don’t have an awesome microphone, perhaps), then it helps to turn their sections of the audio into separate clips, and then to edit the volumes of those clips independently.
 Export the video on “Web – High” setting.
 Then upload the video to your video-hosting service.
 We love Wistia, but you may prefer Vimeo or YouTube.

-• Embed the slides and video into a blog post (here’s an example).
+• Embed the slides and video into a blog post.
 Don’t skip this stage; for every person who attends one of our live webinars, there are more than five people who see the video recording and/or the slides.
 Rather than create a new post, we edit the one that we used to announce the webinar, because it’s not needed any more, and there might still be links pointing at it.

 • Publicize that it’s published (email your subscribers, share it on social media, etc.).